MatthewJDavis/matthewjdavis.github.io/_posts/2021-08-05-query-workday-api-python.md

 # Overview

 I have spent the last 2 days attempting and finally succeeding in querying the Workday API for a user by their ID using Python and Zeep and couldn't find a solid example so have recorded here the solution and the process of getting to it.
-I am by no means a Python expert and definitely not a Workday expert having only used it as an employee in the past.
+I am by no means a Python expert and definitely not a Workday expert having only used it as an employee in the past, this is what I came up with and worked.

 ## Script

+If you came here just to see how to get going, check out the below script.
+Details are further down if you're interested.

-Requires the Zeep package to be installed
+Requires the [Zeep package] to be installed.

 ```bash
 pip install zeep